milvus-io/bootcamp/bootcamp/MilvusCheatSheet.md

 <br>

-## Getting Started with Milvus Best Practices and Tutorial
+## Getting Started with Milvus Tutorial

 Following are Best Practices for getting your data into Milvus so you can start developing AI applications.